 During Finals Week of each quarter, we provide snacks for the coffee break that takes place after morning chapel service.

 We make homemade t-shirts and booties for all new babies born to our students.

 Receptions are hosted throughout the academic year, including Opening Service, Vicarage Placement, Call Night and Graduation.

 We recently purchased new furniture for Students Services and the Dean of Student’s Office.
 The Seminary Guild membership voted to donate $4,500 to this project, creating a more inviting environment for the students.

-We also have the annual and ongoing “Legacy Project,” which provides every new diakonal and pastoral student with a copy of the “Pastoral Care Companion,” given to them on the day they receive their fieldwork assignment.
-Though the book has “Pastoral” in the title, it is appropriate for both male and female churchworkers as it contains prayers, readings, hymns and liturgy that guide those caring for individuals in times of both celebration and distress.
+We also have the annual and ongoing “Legacy Project,” which provides every new diaconal and pastoral student with a copy of the “Pastoral Care Companion,” given to them on the day they receive their fieldwork assignment.
+Though the book has “Pastoral” in the title, it is appropriate for both male and female churchworkers as it contains prayers, readings, hymns, and liturgy that guide those caring for individuals in times of both celebration and distress.

 At the end of every academic year, we also give gifts for the wives of our graduates as well as to our deaconess graduates.